Italophilia: Modern era

 Today, Italy is admired throughout the world for its design, particularly in the areas of fashion and manufactured goods.
 Italian fashions by Gucci, Benetton, Armani, Valentino, Prada, Dolce & Gabbana, Ferragamo and Versace are known worldwide.
 In automobile design, the brand names Ferrari, Lamborghini and Maserati are known and admired throughout the world.
 In Britain in the 1960s the emerging mod subculture championed Italian and French design, with mods adopting the Vespa GS and the Lambretta LI 150 motor scooters as their preferred means of transport as well as wearing Italian-designed clothes and shoes, and had a lasting effect - Britain remains Vespa's largest market outside of Italy.
 Italian design and manufacturing in furniture, architecture and interior design is appreciated worldwide.
 Architects like Renzo Piano have designed important modern buildings such as Centre Pompidou in Paris and Kansai International Airport in Osaka.
-Architect and designer Giò Ponti was a pioneer in industrial design, and inspired many other Italian designers who have established the Italian image of design excellence in the world.
+Architect and designer Giò Ponti was a pioneer in industrial design and inspired many other Italian designers who have established the Italian image of design excellence in the world.
 Designers such as Ettore Sottsass, and his Memphis Group of designers, are famous for creating postmodern furniture, fabrics, ceramics, glass and metal objects; and lighting manufacturer Artemide is famous for lamps which transcend their common use as objects, and are nowadays considered cult manufacturing artworks, collected in Museums of Modern Art.

 Italy ranks among the world's most popular tourist destinations, with about 45 million tourists visiting the country every year.
 Italy has fifty-eight UNESCO World Heritage Sites, more than any other country.
 It is also home to a large number of religious sites that draw people from all parts of the world.
-According to UNESCO, the cultural and educational agency for the United Nations, over 60 percent of the entire world's art treasures are found in Italy, which draws tourists, scholars, artists and art historians from everywhere in the world.
-Many are drawn to Rome, still known as the "Eternal City", for its history, culture and the fact that Vatican City, the center of world-wide Catholicism, is located there.
+According to UNESCO, the cultural and educational agency for the United Nations, over half of the world's most important works of art are to be found in Italy, which draws tourists, scholars, artists and art historians from everywhere in the world.
+Many are drawn to Rome, still known as the "Eternal City", for its history, culture and the fact that Vatican City, the centre of worldwide Catholicism, is located there.
 Other places in Italy that attract many tourists are Venice, Florence, and sites associated with Padre Pio and Francis of Assisi.

 The descendants of Italian immigrants to the countries of North and South America, in many cases, still retain an appreciation of their Italian roots, culture and traditions.
 Italophilia is actively fostered by organizations such as the Order Sons of Italy in America, the National Italian American Foundation, the Dante Alighieri Society and the Italic Institute of America.

 Giorgio Silvestri (director of the "Assemblea legislativa della Liguria") has conjectured that there are nearly 250 million Italophiles in the world.